clarosa/SRZoneTools/readme.txt

   2.5    [2017-05-01]  Added the complete (?) list of object type names to
                        SRReadZone and ZRZoneTool, contributed by Minimaul at saintsrowmods.com.
+  3.0    [2017-05-07]  Updated SRZoneTool to parse and convert zone file
+                       section type 0x2233 (crunched reference geometry) up to and including object coordinates.
+Can still read XML files created by version 2.x.

 XML CHANGES MADE IN VERSION 2.0